inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

    *.visualizer1.transportConnectionVisualizer.displayTransportConnections = true *.visualizer1.transportConnectionVisualizer.iconColor = "green, yellow"

-The ``NetworkNodeVisualizer`` module creates the visualization figures for all other visualizers.
+The :ned:`NetworkNodeVisualizer` module creates the visualization figures for all other visualizers.
 By default, the two visualizer modules in the network each use their own NetworkNodeVisualizer.
 The NetworkNodeVisualizer modules would create overlapping visualizations,